 All proposals will be reviewed by members of a local community impact panel.
 These are volunteer community members appointed by CSC Leon.
-All volunteers are residents of Leon County who have a vested interest in the success of children and youth services, and in the fiscal responsibility of the Council.
+All volunteers are residents of Leon County who have a vested interest in the success of children, youth, and family services, and in the fiscal responsibility of the Council.